andyjjrt/NCCUCourse/README.md

-# NCCUCourseRate
+# NCCUCourse
-A simple python base web crawler for nccu course rate
+A set of NCCU Course tools, base on python3

 ## Environment
 - Python 3.9^